CentreForDigitalHumanities/I-analyzer/documentation/Adding-word-models.md

 ## Including word models

 If your are adding newly trained word models, you will also need to specify in the corpus definition that they may be included.
 Set the `word_models_path` property in the corpus to the directory in which the word models are stored.
-Also set the `word_model_type` property to the type of training used for the model ('svd_ppmi' or 'word2vec').
 See [troonredes.py](../backend/corpora/troonredes/troonredes.py) or [uk.py](../backend/corpora/parliament/uk.py) for examples.